 In today’s fast-paced organizations, new developments can unfold at a moment’s notice.
 Critical decisions often must be made on compressed time schedules, requiring quick response and agility from relevant stakeholders.
 For internal auditors, serving the organizations effectively under these conditions means staying closely attuned to key changes and communicating any concerns timely.
 But despite these demands, many internal auditors rely on slow, tried and true methods of communicating issues to management and fail to meet their clients’ needs.

-No one would disagree the traditional draft and final audit report is internal auditing’s best opportunity to get management’s undivided attention.
-It enables auditors to show management the benefits of the audit, helps demonstrate what internal auditing can offer the organization, and provides an effective means of sharing management’s reaction to findings.
+No one would disagree with the traditional draft and final audit report is internal auditing’s best opportunity to get management’s undivided attention.
+It enables auditors to show management the benefits of the audit, help demonstrate what internal auditing can offer the organization, and provides an effective means of sharing management’s reaction to findings.
 With full distribution to the senior management team and the board of directors, audit reports can serve as a vital communication tool and help promote the audit function.

 Relying exclusively on audit reports for management communication, however, can be problematic.
 Reports may be delayed because of the complexity of issues or due to the sheer magnitude of audit work conducted.
 Moreover, management typically views audit reports issued after a decision or corrective plan has been initiated as if they did not exist.
 If sluggish report issuance becomes a regular occurrence, the damage to internal auditing’s perceived value can be difficult to overcome.